SAP-archive/teched2021-DAT163/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are to use a Chrome web browser.

 ## Exercises